doiim/cartesi-react-sqlite-boilerplate/README.md

 ### Expected Deliverables

-- A CRA Template to be easily initialized with a React Dapp as submodule.
+- A Create-React-App Template to be easily initialized with a React Dapp as submodule.
-- A React Dapp + Typescript fully integrated with Ethers.
+- A React Dapp + Typescript fully integrated with Ethers and cartesi-client.
 - A Backend database Dapp managed by Cartesi machine, also running with Typescript.
 - The app will also be served on github pages so user can check the demo before develop on top of it.
+- Readme with instructions to install, run locally and deploy live to Catesi Machine.
+Also will have diagrams explaining how app works and how to extend it.

 ### Milestones and Timeline